-Throughout African-American history walking has punctuated major social change events.
-There was the 1963 Detroit Walk to Freedom, the precursor of the March on Washington.
-Two years later, in 1965, Dr. Martin Luther King led marchers on a 50-mile walk from Selma to Montgomery, Alabama, for the right to vote.
-But perhaps the single largest Walk to Freedom occurred before the Civil War when Freedom Seekers fled the tyranny of slavery to the promised land of freedom in the North.
+Throughout American history walking has punctuated major social change events.
+There was the 1963 Detroit Walk to Freedom, the precursor of the famous March on Washington for Jobs and Freedom.
+Two years later, in 1965, Dr. Martin Luther King led Civil Rights Marchers on a 54-mile walk from Selma to Montgomery, Alabama, for the right to vote.

 Across the Atlantic in Northern Ireland, people who shared similar grievances with their government took notice of the Civil Rights Movement in the United States.
 Groups began forming with names like Campaign for Social Justice, the Northern Ireland Civil Rights Association, the Derry Housing Action Committee, the People’s Democracy, and The Derry Citizens Action Committee, among others.
 Protest strategies, slogans, and songs popularized in the American south were adopted and similar calls for social justice rang out across Northern Ireland.

 This year will mark the 50th Anniversary of the 1969 People’s Democracy March from Belfast to Derry, in Ulster, Northern Ireland.

 As the recipient of the Amherst Irish Association’s 2018 Margaret Maher Award, I plan to commemorate this historic Civil Rights March in April, by traveling to Northern Ireland and retracing the steps of the original Belfast to Derry marchers.
 My goal is to link the Civil Rights stories of Selma and Derry, while examining the progress each city has made toward Human Rights and freedom for all residents.